Ancient87/mythical-mysfits-eks/workshop-1-k8s/README.md

     #     return flaskResponse
     ```

     This provides an endpoint that can still manage persistence to DynamoDB, but omits the "business logic" (okay, in this case it's just a print statement, but in real life it could involve permissions checks or other nontrivial processing) handled by the `process_like_request` function.
+We have provided a fixed version of the code called "mythicalMysfitsServiceLab4.py" for your convenience.

-2. With this new functionality added to the monolith, rebuild the monolith docker image with a new tag, such as `nolike`, and push it to ECR just as before (It is a best practice to avoid the `latest` tag, which can be ambiguous.
+2. With this new functionality added to the monolith, rebuild the monolith docker image with a new tag, such as `nolike`, and push it to ECR just as before.
+We have provided a new Dockerfile which points at the modified Monolith code (Dockerfile4.solved).
+N.B: (It is a best practice to avoid the `latest` tag, which can be ambiguous.
 Instead choose a unique, descriptive name, or even better user a Git SHA and/or build ID):

     ```
     $ cd app/monolith-service
-    $ docker build -t monolith-service:nolike .
+    $ cd app/monolith-service/ && docker build -t monolith-service:nolike -f Dockerfile4.solved . && cd -
-    $ docker tag monolith-service:nolike $ECR_MONOLITH:nolike
+    $ docker tag monolith-service:nolike $ECR_MONOLITH:nolikev1
-    $ docker push $ECR_MONOLITH:nolike
+    $ docker push $ECR_MONOLITH:nolikev1
     ```

-3. Now, just as in Lab 2, create a new revision of the monolith Task Definition (this time pointing to the "nolike" version of the container image), AND update the monolith service to use this revision as you did in Lab 3.

-4. Now, build the like service and push it to ECR.
+3. Now, build the like service and push it to ECR.

     To find the like-service ECR repo URI, check the $ECR_LIKE environment variable.